adobe/cryptr/README.md

 ### HTTPS
 Cryptr will ONLY access Vault servers enabled with HTTPS.
 These are your secrets.
 Keep them secret, keep them safe.

+The only exception to this is a dev server running locally at `http://127.0.0.1:<port>`.
+Cryptr's URL field will automatically change to contain a `http://` prefix when `127.0.0.1:` is input.
+(Note the colon, which is required for the prefix to change.
+A port number provided after the colon is also required since a default Vault dev server is started on port 8200)

 ### Auth backends
 Currently LDAP, UserPass and Token auth backends are accepted.
 Most others are not useful for a GUI, but if you feel otherwise, submit a pull request.